Top 12 Mental Health Charities Making a Big Impact

 Through advocacy, research, education, treatment services, and destigmatization, these charities all work in some way to make life better for those living with mental health issues and their families.

-There are so many more charities making a difference in the mental health field, but these, in particular, offer compelling programs, research, and support.
+There are so many more mental health charities making a difference in the mental health field, but these in particular offer compelling programs, research, and support.

-If you or a loved one are in a crisis, consider calling one of these helplines for immediate support:
+If you or a loved one is in a crisis, consider calling one of these helplines for immediate support:

 Mission: Through advocacy, public awareness, support, and education, NAMI works to ensure individuals with mental illness live fulfilling, healthy lives.